Figures and Steps

 I find it best to take someone's place and demonstrate the hey slowly, talking it through as I do it.
 Point out that people are walking a large figure of eight; they're all walking the same track but they're at different points on it.

-One point to stress is all starting the hey at the same time.
+One thing to stress is all starting the hey at the same time.
 If the other two people start, it doesn't mean you stand still until you can guess which way to go: there shouldn't be an element of chance in this!
 If the other two start by passing right shoulder (which is normal) you start at the same time by moving out to your right, confident that you will then pass left shoulder with the person coming towards you.

 If people are confused and looking worried, point out again that the most important thing is to finish the figure where you started it.
 In some dances (for instance the Playford dance “Chestnut”) you do half a hey for three, but that's rare.